Plink02/PBbot/README.md

 ### **!alert (information)**:

   Sends a pace alert with the submitted information.
-Pinged roles, username and twitch link are automatically filled in based on what chat it is sent from
+Pinged roles, username and twitch link are automatically filled in based on what chat it is sent from.
+(Currently sends alert to a test server).

   Example: